NebulousLabs/Sia-GPU-Miner/README.md

 3) Run the miner by running `./gpu-miner`.
 It will mine blocks until killed with Ctrl-C.

-You can tweak the miner settings with two command-line arguments, `-s` and `-c`.
+You can tweak the miner settings with three command-line arguments: `-s`, `-c`, and `-p`.
  `-s` controls the time between refreshing the hash rate, and `-c` controls the number of iterations performed between each refresh.
 For example, `./gpu-miner -s 0.2 -c 100` will perform 100 iterations every 0.2 seconds, while `./gpu-miner` will perform 1 iteration every 10 seconds.
 **Note that "1 iteration" is not a constant amount of work.
 If -c is 10, each iteration will perform 10x less work than with -c 1.**
 So while these parameters can have a minor effect on your hash rate, their primary function is to reduce the strain on your GPU.
 This can prevent your GPU from crashing and prevent your computer from freezing during mining.

+Finally, if you are running siad on a non-default API port, you can use `-p` to specify the port to communicate on.

 ## Notes
 *    Each Sia block takes about 10 minutes to mine.